Moonman0010/theDancingPony/README.md

 # 2. '/dishes'

-- Private
+- All these api's are Private
-- All the apis in this section require JWT token which expires every 15 minutes (*Note: can be changed from line 17 in dishRoute.js inside of Routes folder* ).
+- All the apis in this section requires JWT token which expires every 15 minutes (*Note: can be changed from line 17 in dishRoute.js inside of Routes folder* ).
-- They also have a rate limit of 50 hits per hour (*Note: can be changed from controller > userController.js > line 54*).
+- They also have a rate limit of 100 hits per hour (*Note: can be changed from controller > userController.js > line 54*).

-## GET
 ### 'http:localhost:5001/dishes'

 **Description:** Will fetch the list of all the dishes with their ids.
 It also contains two query params *offset* and *skip* for pagination(for expamle set offset 2 and skip 2 you will get second and thrid documents).